Postman-Student-Program/hacktoberfest21-website-starter/README.md

 You can of course add other features, such as a secret page for updating contestant details, or a map displaying where each contestant is from, etc.

+The design is all up to you!
+Be creative and have fun 🎨😎

 ### Getting started

 #### Fork this repo